A Ranking Game for Imitation Learning: Implementation and Experiment Details

-Common hyperparameters between RANK-\{PAL,RAL\} and IMIT-\{PAL,RAL\} methods are shown in Table~\ref{tab:rank-game-hp}.
-RANK-PAL and IMIT-PAL for MuJoCo environments were found to be empirically robust to policy update hyperparameter ($n_{pol}$).
-In these methods, we found the following hyperparameters to give good results: $n_{pol}=H$ and $n_{rew}=H/b$, where H is the environment horizon (usually set to $1000$ for MuJoCo locomotion tasks) and b is the batch size used for the reward update.
-For RANK-RAL and IMIT-RAL, we found $n_{pol}=H$ and $n_{rew}=|D|/b$, where $|D|$ indicates the cumulative size of the ranking dataset.
-We found that scaling reward updates proporitionally to the size of the dataset performs well for RAL methods.
+Hyperparameters for RANK-\{PAL,RAL\} (vanilla,auto and pref) methods are shown in Table~\ref{tab:rank-game-hp}.
+For RANK-PAL, we found the following hyperparameters to give best results: $n_{pol}=H$ and $n_{rew}= (\text{'validation' or }H/b)$, where H is the environment horizon (usually set to $1000$ for MuJoCo locomotion tasks) and b is the batch size used for the reward update.
+For RANK-RAL, we found $n_{pol}=H$ and $n_{rew}= (\text{'validation' or }|D|/b)$, where $|D|$ indicates the cumulative size of the ranking dataset.
+We found that scaling reward updates proportionally to the size of the dataset also performs well and is a computationally effective alternative to training the reward until convergence (see Section~\ref{ap:stackelberg_experiments}).